dvogel/cmd_console/README.md

 CmdConsole is fairly flexible.
 It is trivial to read from any object that has a `readline` method and write to any object that has a `puts` method.
-Many other aspects of Pry are also configurable, making it a good choice for implementing custom shells.
+Many other aspects of CmdConsole are also configurable, making it a good choice for implementing custom shells.

 ### Commands